Compound V2 Overview

 COMP token

-• COMP is used to vote on protocol updates, such a parameter tuning, adding new asset support, and functionality upgrade (similar to MKR for MakerDAO)
+- COMP is used to vote on protocol updates, such as parameter tuning, adding new asset support, and functionality upgrades (similar to MKR for MakerDAO)

-• On June 15, 2020, the 7th governance proposal passed which provider for distribution COMP tokens to users of the plateform based on the borrow volume per market.
+- On June 15, 2020, the 7th governance proposal passed which provided for distribution of COMP tokens to users of the platform based on the borrow volume per market.

 Liquidation

-• this incentives an ecosystem of arbitrageurs to quickly step in to reduce the borrower’s exposure, and eliminate the protocol’s risk.
+- this incentivizes an ecosystem of arbitrageurs to quickly step in to reduce the borrower’s exposure, and eliminate the protocol’s risk.

 Code